 Fair Isle workshop details

-The Fair Isle workshop takes place on Saturday 3 March 2018 at Hope and Elvis based at Welbeck, Nottinghamshire.
+The Fair Isle knitting workshop takes place on Saturday 12 May 2018 at Hope and Elvis, Welbeck, north Nottinghamshire.

-Places cost £60.00.
-This includes tuition, Shetland yarn for swatches and projects, instructions, refreshments and home baked cake.
+Places cost £60.0.
+This includes tuition, yarn and handouts, drinks and home-baked cake.

 The Fair Isle knitting workshop on 12 May is fully booked!